PhantomsChosen/build-profiles/content/builds/titan/hammer_of_the_wormgod.md

 * A "`-`" means the stat isn't a priority for the build.

 ### Armor
 [Wormgod Caress](https://www.light.gg/db/items/1734844651/wormgod-caress/) will give you the highest possible damage output witha stacking buff.
-[Synthoceps](https://www.light.gg/db/items/241462142/synthoceps/) are not as powerful but provide a very consistent buff that's easier to manage.
+[Synthoceps](https://www.light.gg/db/items/241462142/synthoceps/) are not as powerful but work as a solid alternative.

 ### Armor Mods
 These mods are all optional but they add a lot of utility and survivability and will maximize your efficiency.